European Union affairs

 Sub-committees on EU affairs

 The sub-committees can convene in a restricted or extended composition.
-The restricted composition includes public officials from the competent ministries and representatives of other ministries and government agencies.
+The restricted composition includes public officials from the competent ministries, and representatives of other ministries and government agencies.
 The extended composition also includes representatives of various interest groups and stakeholders.
 In addition, each sub-committee has representatives from the Government EU Affairs Department at the Prime Minister’s Office and the Government of Åland.
 The sub-committees meet as necessary.

 The Ministry of Transport and Communications is responsible for two sub-committees.

-The communications sub-committee (EU-19) has representatives from Ministry of Transport and Communications, Ministry of Justice, Ministry of Education and Culture, Ministry of Defence, Ministry of the Interior, Ministry of Economic Affairs and Employment, Ministry for Foreign Affairs, Ministry of Finance, Prime Minister’s Office, Government of Åland, Finnish Meteorological Institute, Social Insurance Institution of Finland, Finnish Competition and Consumer Authority, Finnish Transport and Communications Agency Traficom, Finnish Transport Infrastructure Agency, Data and Marketing Association of Finland, Confederation of Finnish Industries, Finnish Federation for Communications and Teleinformatics FiCom, Finance Finland, Finnet Association, Finnish Commerce Federation, Finland Chamber of Commerce, Consumers’ Union of Finland, Association of Finnish Local and Regional Authorities, Finnish Information Security Cluster, Threshold Association, Finnish Media Federation, Finnish Federation of the Visually Impaired, Service Sector Employers Palta, RadioMedia, Finnish Innovation Fund Sitra, Finnish Confederation of Professionals STTK, Finnish Centre for Open Systems and Solutions, Federation of Finnish Enterprises, and Technology Industries of Finland.
+The communications sub-committee (EU-19) has representatives from Ministry of Transport and Communications, Ministry of Justice, Ministry of Education and Culture, Ministry of Defence, Ministry of the Interior, Ministry of Social Affairs and Health, Ministry of Economic Affairs and Employment, Ministry for Foreign Affairs, Ministry of Finance, Prime Minister’s Office, Government of Åland, Finnish Meteorological Institute, Social Insurance Institution of Finland, Finnish Competition and Consumer Authority, Finnish Transport and Communications Agency Traficom, Finnish Transport Infrastructure Agency, Data and Marketing Association of Finland, Confederation of Finnish Industries, Finnish Federation for Communications and Teleinformatics FiCom, Finance Finland, Finnet Association, Finnish Commerce Federation, Finland Chamber of Commerce, Consumers’ Union of Finland, Association of Finnish Cities and Municipalities, Finnish Information Security Cluster, Threshold Association, Finnish Media Federation, Finnish Federation of the Visually Impaired, Service Sector Employers Palta, RadioMedia, Finnish Innovation Fund Sitra, Finnish Confederation of Professionals STTK, Finnish Centre for Open Systems and Solutions, Federation of Finnish Enterprises, and Technology Industries of Finland.

-The transport sub-committee (EU-22) has representatives from Ministry of Transport and Communications, Ministry of Agriculture and Forestry, Ministry of Justice, Ministry of Defence, Ministry of the Interior, Ministry of Social Affairs and Health, Ministry of Economic Affairs and Employment, Ministry for Foreign Affairs, Ministry of Finance, Prime Minister’s Office, Ministry of the Environment, Government of Åland, Finnish Meteorological Institute, Finnish Transport and Communications Agency Traficom, Defence Command, Finnish Border Guard, Customs, Finnish Transport Infrastructure Agency, Finnish Transport Workers’ Union AKT, Finnish Central Organisation for Motor Trades and Repairs AKL, Employers’ Federation of Road Transport (ALT), Association of Automobile Industry in Finland, Bioenergy Association of Finland, Confederation of Finnish Industries, FinMobility, Confederation of Finnish Construction Industries, Contractors Association Infra/Confederation of Finnish Construction Industries, Finnish Association of People with Physical Disabilities, Intelligent Transportation Society of Finland, Finland Chamber of Commerce, Threshold Association, Liikennepalvelukauppiaat ry, Finnish Road Safety Council, Finnish Bus and Coach Association (LAL), Association of Logistics Enterprises, Finnish Marine Industries, Finnish Forest Industries, Finnish Federation of the Visually Impaired, Service Sector Employers Palta, Rail Professionals JHL, Finnish Property Owners Rakli, Finnish Port Operators Association, Finnish Confederation of Professionals STTK, Finnish Biocycle and Biogas Association, Finnish Freight Forwarding and Logistics Association, Finnish Aeronautical Association, Finnish Transport and Logistics (SKAL), Association of Finnish Local and Regional Authorities, Finnish Pilots’ Association, Finnish Seafarers’ Union, Finnish Public Transport Association, Finnish Ports Association, Finnish Road Association, Finnish Shipowners’ Association, Federation of Finnish Enterprises, Finnish Taxi Owners’ Federation, Technology Industries of Finland, VTT Technical Research Centre of Finland, and General Industry Federation.
+The transport sub-committee (EU-22) has representatives from Ministry of Transport and Communications, Ministry of Agriculture and Forestry, Ministry of Justice, Ministry of Defence, Ministry of the Interior, Ministry of Social Affairs and Health, Ministry of Economic Affairs and Employment, Ministry for Foreign Affairs, Ministry of Finance, Prime Minister’s Office, Ministry of the Environment, Government of Åland, Finnish Meteorological Institute, Finnish Transport and Communications Agency Traficom, Defence Command, Finnish Border Guard, Customs, Finnish Transport Infrastructure Agency, Finnish Transport Workers’ Union AKT, Finnish Central Organisation for Motor Trades and Repairs AKL, Employers’ Federation of Road Transport (ALT), Association of Automobile Industry in Finland, Bioenergy Association of Finland, Confederation of Finnish Industries, FinMobility, Confederation of Finnish Construction Industries, Contractors Association Infra/Confederation of Finnish Construction Industries, Finnish Association of People with Physical Disabilities, Intelligent Transportation Society of Finland, Finland Chamber of Commerce, Threshold Association, Liikennepalvelukauppiaat ry, Finnish Road Safety Council, Finnish Bus and Coach Association (LAL), Association of Logistics Enterprises, Finnish Marine Industries, Finnish Forest Industries, Finnish Federation of the Visually Impaired, Service Sector Employers Palta, Rail Professionals JHL, Finnish Property Owners Rakli, Finnish Port Operators Association, Finnish Confederation of Professionals STTK, Finnish Biocycle and Biogas Association, Finnish Freight Forwarding and Logistics Association, Finnish Aeronautical Association, Finnish Transport and Logistics (SKAL), Association of Finnish Local and Regional Authorities, Finnish Pilots’ Association, Finnish Seafarers’ Union, Finnish Public Transport Association, Finnish Ports Association, Finnish Road Association, Finnish Shipowners’ Association, Federation of Finnish Enterprises, Finnish Taxi Owners’ Federation, Technology Industries of Finland, VTT Technical Research Centre of Finland, General Industry Federation, and Association of Private Inspection Stations in Finland.

 Contact information